jitkapat/thaipoetrygenerator/README.md

 # thaipoetrygenerator

-An experimental Thai poetry generator using RNN language models:
+An experimental Thai poetry generator using LSTM language models:

 This is my final project for "Introduction to Computational Linguistics" course at Chulalongkorn University.

-I use keras to train RNN model to predict characters given fixed length input sequences.
+I use keras to train LSTM model to predict characters given fixed length input sequences.
 There are 2 models used(18/05/19) (loadable with keras.models.load_model):
 1. 1-layer LSTM stacked on a Dense layer (can be found on repo file)
 2. Embedding Layer stacked on 3-Layer LSTMs with dropout (can be downloaded here https://drive.google.com/file/d/1KyJAozfjJFC_cqSByR1RH_wfnurfrmIW/view)